alantoa/alantoa-blog/data/authors/default.md

 I love code, and enjoy coding, passionate about open source.

 Aside from code, I like to read history, especially Modern history in Europe & America.

-And at last, "In God We Trust", God bless you!